Types of Degrees Mechanical Engineering Majors Are Getting

 |Hispanic or Latino||7|

-ME Tech appeals to people across the globe.
+Americans aren’t the only ones with an interest in ME Tech.
 About 48.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 The median starting salary of students who graduated in 2015-2017 with a master’s degree in ME tech was $81,400 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $81,400 (25th percentile) and $81,400 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a ME tech degree.